Relational Transformer: Toward Zero-Shot Foundation Models for Relational Data: Abstract

 \section{Abstract}

 Pretrained transformers readily adapt to new sequence modeling tasks via zero-shot prompting, but relational domains still lack architectures that transfer across datasets and tasks.
 The core challenge is the diversity of relational data, with varying heterogeneous schemas, graph structures and functional dependencies.
 In this paper, we present the \textit{Relational Transformer (RT)} architecture, which can be pretrained on diverse relational databases and directly applied to unseen datasets and tasks without task- or dataset-specific fine-tuning, or retrieval of in-context examples.
-RT (i) tokenizes cells with table/column metadata, (ii) is pretrained via masked token prediction, and (iii) utilizes a novel \textit{Relational Attention} mechanism over columns, rows, and primary--foreign key links.
+RT (i) incorporates task specification via \textit{task table prompting}, (ii) tokenizes cells with table/column metadata, (iii) is pretrained via masked token prediction, and (iv) utilizes a novel \textit{Relational Attention} mechanism over columns, rows, and primary--foreign key links.
 Pretrained on RelBench datasets spanning tasks such as churn and sales forecasting, RT attains strong zero-shot performance, averaging $93\%$ of fully supervised AUROC on binary classification tasks with a single forward pass of a $22$M parameter model, as opposed to $84\%$ for a $27$B LLM.
 Fine-tuning yields state-of-the-art results with high sample efficiency.
-Our experiments show that RT's zero-shot transfer harnesses task-table context, relational attention patterns and schema semantics.
+Our experimental analyses show that RT's zero-shot transfer leverages task context, relational attention patterns and schema semantics.
 Overall, RT provides a practical path toward foundation models for relational data.\footnote{Code, models, data: \url{https://github.com/snap-stanford/relational-transformer}. }